i18n-pro/core/README.md

 # Principle

->  `automatic-translation`  is one of the core features of the current library, [learn more](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.2/docs/dist/Q&A.md)<br/>
+>  `automatic-translation`  is one of the core features of this library, [learn more](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.2/docs/dist/Q&A.md)<br/>

 The library consists of two main parts
 * Command Line Tool
 * Function API

-**Command Line Tool**：Parse the text that needs to be translated based on specified rules (regular expressions), translate the text to the specified target language through a translation platform, and finally generate language pack files
+**Command Line Tool**：Parse texts requiring translation based on specified rules (regular expressions), translate them using supported platforms, and finally generate language pack files

-An example of parsing text using  [Matching Rules](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.2/docs/dist/MATCH_RULE.md)  is as follows:
+An example of parsing text using  [Match Rules](https://github.com/i18n-pro/core/blob/v3.0.0-alpha.2/docs/dist/MATCH_RULE.md)  is as follows:

 The following is an example of  `text-as-key`
 ```js